 Evolution of Mobile-First Design

-The term “mobile-first design” is one you may have heard before, but perhaps you’ve never used it in practice.
-To understand what mobile-first means, it’s important first to understand how web and email design have evolved over time.
+The term “mobile-first design” is one you may have heard before, but perhaps you’ve never put it to practice.
+To understand what mobile-first means, it’s important to understand how web and email design has evolved over time.

-In the past, a desktop computer was the most commonly used device to view websites and emails.
+Previously, desktop computers were the most commonly used device to view websites and emails.
 Today, mobile phones are ubiquitous and part of our lives.

 We use mobile phones for most of our everyday tasks.
 From waking up to listening to our favorite podcasts, managing our project, chatting on Slack with our colleagues, and, yes, checking emails

 The shift in how users view content forces marketers and designers to approach email creation with a slightly different mindset – using a “mobile-first” design method.